When you arrive here in the UK, you may need to register with the police, depending on your nationality and how long you'll be here for.

 Yes, you can sign the proforma in ink.
 However, please make sure that you do not sign outside of the box.
 If you do, you will need to complete a new form.

 - I can’t complete the proforma online, can I just complete the form in ink?

 No. All forms must be completed online.
 The OVRO can’t accept handwritten proformas

 - I am a national that is not required to register with the police, yet I have the requirement to register ?

 We may be able to get this corrected for you.
-Please come to one of our International Student drop-ins to speak with an International Student Advisor.
+Please come to one of our International Student drop-ins to speak to an International Student Adviser.
 Remember to bring your documents with you.

 It is important that you register with the OVRO if you meet the requirements.
 However the OVRO will not register you, if you do not have the endorsement.
-Please come to one of our International Student drop-ins to speak with an International Student Advisor and remember to bring your documents with you.
+Please come to one of our International Student drop-ins to speak to an International Student Adviser and remember to bring your documents with you.